marksherm04/professional-readme/develop/README.md

 - [Questions](https://github.com/marksherm04/professional-readme/blob/main/develop/README.md#questions "Questions")

 ## Installation
-NPM Install
+NPM Install with allow user to acquire the inquirer package and run the program

 ## Usage
-You can use it for professional or personal projects and will list all pertinent information
+This will help the creator save time as it is a template for all of the information someone would need to understand the application project as an outsider.

 ## Contributing
 Mark Sherman

 ## Tests
-Test
+Tests pending

 ## License
 Apache-2.0

-## View My Projects or Contact Me
+## Questions
 - Github Page: [marksherm04](https://github.com/marksherm04)
 - Email: marksherm04@gmail.com